Anthony Collins (judge)

-Anthony Michael Collins (born 1960) is an Irish lawyer who is an Advocate General of the European Court of Justice.
-He was a judge of the General Court of the European Union between 2013 and 2021.
+Anthony Michael Collins (born 1960) is an Irish judge who has served as a Judge of the Court of Appeal since November 2024.
+He previously served as Advocate General of the European Court of Justice from 2021 to 2024 and a Judge of the General Court of the European Union from 2013 to 2021.

 Early life and education

-Collins was born in 1960 USA.
-He attended Trinity College Dublin from where graduated with a BA in Legal Science in 1984.
+Collins was born on 23 May 1960 in Hartford, Connecticut, to Irish parents.
+He attended Trinity College Dublin from where he graduated with a B.A. degree in Legal Science in 1984.
 He attended the King's Inns to study to become a barrister.

-He was involved in student organisations, acting as general secretary of the Organising Bureau of European School Student Unions between 1977 and 1984, general secretary of the Irish Union of School Students from 1977 to 1979 and was vice president of the Council of European National Youth Committees between 1979 and 1981.
+He was involved in student organisations, acting as General Secretary of the Organising Bureau of European School Student Unions between 1977 and 1984, General Secretary of the Irish Union of School Students from 1977 to 1979 and was Vice President of the Council of European National Youth Committees between 1979 and 1981.
 He was also a member of the Labour Party.

 Legal career

-He was called to the bar in 1986 and became a senior counsel in 2003.
+He was called to the Bar of Ireland in 1986 and became a Senior Counsel in 2003.
 His legal practice encompassed European Union law and administrative law.

-His involvement with the European Court of Justice began in 1990 where he served as référendaire to Irish judges Tom O'Higgins and John L. Murray.
+His involvement with the Court of Justice of the European Communities began in 1990, where he served as référendaire to Irish judges Thomas F. O'Higgins and John L. Murray.
 He returned to practice in 1997.

 He is the co-author of a legal text Civil Proceedings and the State and edited the Irish Journal of European Law between 1992 and 2001.
-He is an adjunct professor of University College Cork and a bencher of the King's Inns.
+Having been employed as its Director between 1997 and 2000, he became President of the Irish Centre of European Law in May 2022.
+He is also an adjunct professor of University College Cork and a bencher of the King's Inns.

 Judicial career

-General Court
+General Court of the European Union

 Collins was nominated to the General Court of the European Union by the Government of Ireland in May 2013, replacing Kevin O'Higgins as the Irish judge on the court.
 He was reappointed on 1 September 2019 for a further six-year term.
-He has held the position of President of the Third Chamber of the General Court.

-In 2016, Collins was elected as president of the Eighth Chamber.
-In 2019, he was elected as president of the Third Chamber.
+He was elected as President of the Eighth and Third Chambers of the General Court in 2016 and 2019 respectively.

-Advocate General
+Advocate General of the European Union

-In April 2021, Ireland's serving Advocate General of the European Court of Justice Gerard Hogan was nominated to the Supreme Court of Ireland.
-The Irish government put in place a panel of Paul Gallagher, Nial Fennelly and former ambassador Marie Cross to nominate a person to serve the remainder of Hogan's term to 8 October 2024.
+In April 2021, Ireland's serving Advocate General of the Court of Justice of the European Union Gerard Hogan was nominated to the Supreme Court of Ireland.
+The Government of Ireland put in place a panel of Paul Gallagher, former Advocate General Nial Fennelly and former Ambassador Marie Cross to nominate a person to serve the remainder of Hogan's term.
 His nomination was announced on 28 May 2021.
-His appointment was ratified by the European Council in September 2021.
-He will serve between 7 October 2021 and 6 October 2024.
+The Member States, acting by common accord, appointed him as Advocate General in September 2021, to serve between 7 October 2021 and 6 October 2024.